kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 ```
 {% endcode %}

-### 5. Setting up IAM permissions for Kubecost Primary Cluster
+### Step 5: Setting up IAM permissions for the primary cluster

-**From the AWS Account where the Kubecost Primary will run**
+**From the AWS Account where the Kubecost primary cluster will run**

-Update `PAYER_ACCOUNT_11111111111` with the AWS account number of the Payer Account and create policy allowing Kubecost to assumeRole in the Payer Account:
+Update `PAYER_ACCOUNT_11111111111` with the AWS account number of the Payer Account and create a policy allowing Kubecost to assumeRole in the Payer Account:

 ```sh
 aws iam create-policy --policy-name kubecost-access-cur-in-payer-account \